Lieder-Lab/liederDB/README.md

 >
     delete Apple from last 2;

->Delete statement just means remove data of some rows from exsited table, or clear whole table, not remove whole table (remove whole table see remove statement).
+>The 'delete' statement just means remove the data of some rows from exsited table, or clear whole table, not remove whole table (remove whole table see 'remove' statement).
 For the unity of grammar, it writied as 'delete TABLE_NAME' instead of 'delete from TABLE_NAME';
 >
 >Now you removed the row where AppleCount = 3 and AppleName = Red Fuji or removed some rows in 'at substatement';
 >